-Within each of the topic areas students will also have an opportunity to investigate research relevant to that area, both classic research, which is very well known, and also more modern research.
-You will look at the implications of this research and understand the processes involved in conducting research, including how to go about gaining ethical consent.
+Within each of the units, students will have the opportunity to study research relevant to that area, both classic studies, which are very well known, and more modern studies.
+You will look at the implications of each study and understand the processes involved in conducting research, including how to gain ethical consent.

 A large part of the course involves students carrying out their own research.
-You will be given time to carry out experiments, questionnaires and observations in order to understand fully the processes involved in doing so.
+You will be given time to conduct experiments, questionnaires and observations in order to fully understand the processes involved.

-Students will be well versed in 'thinking' like a psychologist and you will focus on the fundamental areas that have laid the foundations of modern psychological understanding and then develop this further by considering how our understanding of psychology is applied today.
-At the end of each topic area students get to choose a real life event/ phenomenon of relevance to today's society and apply all of their knowledge to demonstrate their understanding.
+Students will be well versed in 'thinking like a Psychologist' and will focus on the fundamental areas that have laid the foundations of modern Psychological understanding.
+Students will develop this further by considering how our understanding of Psychology is applied today.
+At the end of each topic area, students will apply their knowledge to explain a real life event / phenomenon of relevance to today's society.
+For example, how we can reduce football hooliganism or how to elicit the most accurate eyewitness accounts.
+By doing so, students will understand how Psychology has many varied applications and how it has helped shape/ benefit society.

-The A Level will be assessed through three externally assessed exam papers:
+The A Level will be assessed through three externally assessed 2-hour exam papers:

-Paper 1: Foundations of Psychology- 35%
+Paper 1: Foundations of Psychology- 35% of overall grade

-Paper 2: Applications of Psychology- 35%
+Paper 2: Applications of Psychology- 35% of overall grade

-Paper 3: Psychological Skills- 30%
+Paper 3: Psychological Skills- 30% of overall grade